steliosiv/Continuous-Energy-Market-for-flexibility-using-renewable-energy/README.md

 bids.csv: contains all the bids that are about to be entered in the market The file PTDF.csv contains all the PTDF of the network

-The results of each run are ectracted in csv files: completed bids.csv: contains all the information regarding the completed bids of the market data.csv: contains all the information regarding the network after the market has run matched bids.csv: contains all the information about the pair of bids that were matched order book: contains the information about the remaining bids that couldn't be matched
+The results of each run are exctracted in csv files:
+* completed bids.csv: contains all the information regarding the completed bids of the market
+* data.csv: contains all the information regarding the network after the market has run
+* matched bids.csv: contains all the information about the pair of bids that were matched
+* order book: contains the information about the remaining bids that couldn't be matched
-PTDF_count: contains the number of times the PTDF function was called for each bid set points: contains the final power value of each node after the market has run
+* PTDF_count: contains the number of times the PTDF function was called for each bid
+* set points: contains the final power value of each node after the market has run

-I included four types of methods in order to select a bid of those who satissfy the market rules and network constraints, those types are: highest social welfare: returns the bid that has the biggest difference in price lowest social welfare: returns the bid that has the smallest difference in price highest quantity: returns the bid with the highest quantity lowest quantity: returns the bid with the lowest quantity
+I included four types of methods in order to select a bid of those who satissfy the market rules and network constraints, those types are:
+* highest social welfare: returns the bid that has the biggest difference in price
+* lowest social welfare: returns the bid that has the smallest difference in price
+* highest quantity: returns the bid with the highest quantity
+* lowest quantity: returns the bid with the lowest quantity

 ## Power data.xlsx
 We ran the market for 6 different hours in a day.
 Those 6 different hours represent states at which the network may face challenges, To find these 6 hours we calcualted the load, production and net load of each hour based on real time data of consumption and renewable energy production.